QuSpin/QuSpin/README.md

 # exact_diag_py
-public repository for a simple python library used for ED calculations of quantum many particle systems.
+A python library which wraps Scipy, Numpy, and custom fortran libraries together to do state of the art exact diagonalization calculations on 1 dimensional spin 1/2 chains with lengths up to 31 sites (which we plan to upgrade to 63 sites in the future).
+The interface allows the user to define any spin 1/2 Hamiltonian which can be constructed from spin operators; while also allowing the user flexibility of accessing all possible symmetries in 1d.
+There is also a way of spcifying the time dependence of operators in the hamiltonian as well, which can be easily interfaced with Scipy [ode solvers](http://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.integrate.ode.html) to solve the time dependent Schrodinger equation numerically for these systems.
+All the hamiltonian data is stored using Scipy's [spare matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library which allows the user to access the powerful sparse linear algebra tools.

+The package requires scipy v0.14.0 or later, a compatible version of numpy, and the proper fortran compilers.

-to install download source code either from the [release](https://github.com/weinbe58/exact_diag_py/releases) section or cloning the git repository.
+to install download source code either from the latest [release](https://github.com/weinbe58/exact_diag_py/releases) section or cloning the git repository.
 In the top directory of the source code you can run:

 ```bash
 $ python setup.py install